Mixalloff/ngx-http-rest/README.md

 @GET, @POST, @PUT, @DELETE, @OPTIONS, @HEAD, @PATCH - marks methods implementing the corresponding requests
 2) Added settings
  - @Path - set path of url for request.
 Combined class @Path annotation value and current method @Path.
 Path params passed with ":".
 For example @Path('/someurl/:someParam')
- - @Headers - add array of headers to your request (if annotate class, then all class methods getting this headers)
+ - @Headers - set headers for request (if annotate class, then all class methods getting this headers. method Headers merge with class Headers)
  - @Produces - setting expected response type.
 By default Reponse transformed by .json() method
  - @NoResponse (alias for @Produces(null)) - if expected empty response body, you need to set that annotation
  - @DefaultResponse (alias for @Produces(Response)) - response doesn`t transformed with .json() method.
 Returned pure Response object